mattspotnitz/p8105_hw2_mes2165/Homework2.md

 Homework2
 ================

-\#\#Problem 1 Import and view I will import the Mr. Trash Wheel sheet, clean its column names, and examine the structure, head, and tail of the data set.
+\#\#Problem 1 Import and view.

+I will import the Mr. Trash Wheel sheet, clean its column names, and examine the structure, head, and tail of the data set.

 Then, I will view the data set.